exodist/Importer/README.md

 - Using a modules import() for exporting makes it hard to give it other purposes

-    It is not unusual for a module to want to export symbols and prvide import behaviors.
+    It is not unusual for a module to want to export symbols and provide import behaviors.
 It is also not unusual for a consumer to only want 1 or the other.
     Using this module you can import symbols without also getting the `import()` side effects.